0xcert/techpaper/src/whitepaper.md

 ## 2.2.
 Conventions

-A digital asset in the 0xcert protocol is defined and described in form of a specially designed JSON object, which conforms to RFC-7159 and follows the mapping format defined by the JSON-LD specification.
+A digital asset in the 0xcert protocol is defined and described in form of a specifically designed JSON object, which conforms to RFC-7159 and follows the mapping format defined by the JSON-LD specification.

 The protocol provides conventions for these objects, thus every digital asset in the 0xcert protocol has its own xcert recipe.
 The xcert recipe represents a technical specification of a particular digital asset, which explains the JSON object structure and a detailed description of each data key.
 These documents are defined and approved by the interested community around the protocol.
 The community can propose updates and new conventions, which can then be included into the protocol, based on the majority consensus.